evochange/coat_color_change_transcriptomics/README.md

 grep '^>' Mus_musculus.GRCm38.pep.all.fa | cut -f1,4,5,8 -d' ' > Mus_musculus.GRCm38.pep.protein_information.txt
 grep '^>' Oryctolagus_cuniculus.OryCun2.0.pep.all.fa | cut -f1,4,5,8 -d' ' > Oryctolagus_cuniculus.OryCun2.0.pep.protein_information.txt
 ```
-Then run the scripts, that will read the files generated in the three last steps.
+Then run the scripts in the same foulder where the last three steps were run. ```/give_multiannotated_genes_step1.py``` will create an intermediate file with the ENSEMBL gene rabbit and mus annotation of each Trinity gene.
+This file will include multiple annotated Trinity genes.  ```/give_multiannotated_genes_step2.py``` will separate this file into single and multiple annotated genes.
 ```
-./give_multiannotated_gene_step1.py
+./give_multiannotated_genes_step1.py
 ./give_multiannotated_genes_step2.py
 ```
-The output of the ```give_multiannotated_genes_step2.py``` are three files:
+The output of ```give_multiannotated_genes_step2.py``` are three files:

-- single annotated genes (need to filter RSEM's output): single_annotated_genes.txt
+- single annotated genes (needed to filter RSEM's output): single_annotated_genes.txt
 - multipleannotated genes, either to Ory or Mus: multi_annotated_genes.txt
 - the genes where one isoform is not annotated: NA_annotated_genes.txt